Sewing collars & leashes with an LK-1900BN bartacking machine

 I increase the zig-zag height (y-scale) for this stich (see the table of pattern settings).
 My comments about the 5/8"-Short's single-tack tri-glide apply here too.

 If you ever try clamping down on the tri-glides, The 3/8" is easier like the 5/8" is.
 But, as I mentioned with the 5/8": sewing just one tack makes it a little harder (because you also have to get the overlap aligned.
-It's more to deal with.).
+It's more to deal with compared to two tacks - the first at the tail which is easier to get the webbing aligned before trying to clamp onto the tri-glide.).

 Long